Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample5.JPG)

-The top right is having a Stephan King party and the bottom left side having a Michael Crichton party.
+The top right is having a Stephan King party and the bottom left side is having a Michael Crichton party.
 Perhaps they're grouped together because their books have a thrilling / horror quality.
 The Dark Tower books which have more of a fantasy quality are placed on the opposite side of Michael Crichton books.

 ![alt text](Images/Book2VecSample6.JPG)